me05458/misc-scripts/README.md

 Mode 2 has some ugly code to prevent as many duplicate answer opetions.
 Duplicates are still, however, possible.
 # dates
 So far only isLeapYear and getDaysShort work.
+# tracker
+Basic days-since tracker.
+It will write to and read from the file called `data `.
+If this is unsatisfactory, change all of the occurences in code yourself.\
+It tracks occurences as single letters and can track multiple occurences at once (it doesn't care if there are multiple occurences per day).
+You can use pretty much all letters and numbers\
+Usage:\
+Note that you can use either `./tracker -<command>` or `./tracker <command>` in all cases except for help, which is special.
+- `./tracker -a <letter>` will add letter to the current day's date.
+- `./tracker -o` will report the contents of the data file in a readable way.
+- `./tracker -r` will clear the file.
+- `./tracker -f <letter>` will report days since letter.
+- `./tracker <letter>` will report days since letter (unless letter is one of the above commands, in which case you should use -f).